Set up a Connection

 The status column will show an indicator that checks if the connection is working.

 You are connected to the data sources now.

 You can add more connections if you need it.

 Don’t forget to setup TLS for your server if you haven’t.

-Now that you are connected you can retrieve data writing queries, Go to queries.
+Now that you are connected to your database, you can retrieve data writing queries.
+Go to queries.